MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 - Use [DDoS Protection Standard](/azure/ddos-protection/ddos-protection-overview) for greater DDoS protection than the basic protection that Azure provides.
 For more information, see [Security considerations](../reference-architectures/n-tier/n-tier-sql-server.yml#security).

 - Use [Network Security Groups (NSGs)](/azure/virtual-network/network-security-groups-overview) to restrict network traffic within the virtual network.
-For example, in the three-tier architecture shown here, the data tier accepts traffic only from the business tier and the Bastion subnet, not from the web front end.
+For example, in the three-tier architecture shown here, the data tier accepts traffic only from the business tier, not from the web front end.

  Only the business tier can communicate directly with the database tier.
 To enforce this rule, the database tier should block all incoming traffic except for the business-tier subnet.